frealmyr/nix-config/docs/README.md

-> See my dotfiles repo instead
+> Turned private, see my dotfiles repo instead

 My Nix on MacOS rabbit hole. _Are you certain whatever you're doing is worth it?_